-Ethnobiology Study: Game in Dayak Lun Dayeh Community at River Bank of Mentarang in Malinau
+Ethnobiology Study: Game in Dayak Lun Dayeh Community at Watershed of Mentarang in Malinau

 Abstract

-Dayak Lun Dayeh is one of local community who lives in East Kalimantan, where they’ve mostly practiced hunting traditionally, has particular ways to find hunting spot and use hunting techniques sustainably.
-The research about this community was conducted in river bank of Mentarang in order to determine the various kinds of game animal, frequently used hunting location, and hunting ways of Dayak Lun Dayeh community at two different times, on May-July 2016 and June-August 2021.
-Research data were collected through open ended interviews (assisted by key informants), field observations and animal photos.
+Dayak Lun Dayeh is one of local community who lives in East Kalimantan, where they’ve practiced hunting traditionally and in modern way, has particular ways to find hunting spot and use hunting techniques.
+The research about this community was conducted in watershed of Mentarang, in order to determine the various kinds of game, frequently used hunting location, and hunting ways of Dayak Lun Dayeh community at two different times, on May-July 2016 and June-August 2021.
+Research data were collected through open ended interview (assisted by key informant), field observation and photographic record.
 Data were presented descriptively by ethnobiology approach.

-The results showed that this community practices subsistence hunting of wild animals, which comprised of mammals (69-73%), reptiles (14-15%), aves (8%) and amphibians (0-4%).
+The results showed that this community practices subsistence hunting of games, which comprised of mammals (69-73%), reptiles (14-15%), aves (8%) and amphibians (0-4%).
 The bush meat obtained from hunting(s) were consumed as protein source, served as medium in traditional ceremonies or religious rituals based on ancestral teachings.
-Wild animals such as Cervus unicolor, Sus barbatus, Muntiacus atherodes could be found easily in abpa’ nuvan (salt-lick) rather than primary forest, swidden (latii), swidden fallow (included amug, jekau and ripa), farm, river, or secondary forest such as the logging roads of former timber company.
-Several hunting techniques were applied such as using hunting dogs for tracking the game animals (gelibut), sieging or waiting (gabang) at specific location (abpa’ nuvan), and setting traps (ton).
+Games such as Cervus unicolor, Sus barbatus, Muntiacus atherodes could be found easily at abpa’ nuvan (salt-lick) rather than at primary forest, swidden (latii), swidden fallow (included amug, jekau and ripa), farm, river, or secondary forest such as the logging roads of former timber company.
+Several hunting techniques were applied such as using hunting dogs for tracking the games (gelibut), sieging or waiting (gabang) at specific location (abpa’ nuvan), and setting traps (ton).

-Keywords: Dayak Lun Dayeh, Hunting, Locals, Wild animal
+Keywords: Dayak Lun Dayeh, Hunting, Locals, Wild life

 Introduction